Frequently Asked Questions

 There were problems with the file I uploaded.
 Where can I see a list of those problems?

-Errors encountered upon file upload will be presented in two places: (1) on the diagnostic screen (headed by a graphic of pair of red gears) that appears after the "Populate" or "Repopulate" button on the file upload page is pressed, and (2) on the Upload Summary page of the deposition interface.
+Errors encountered upon file upload will be presented in two places: (1) on the diagnostic screen (headed by a graphic showing a pair of red gears) that appears after pressing the "Continue deposition" button on the file upload page, and (2) on the Upload summary page of the deposition interface.

 Why did my file upload fail?

-File conversion failure is often the result of format errors in the uploaded file.
-Common errors include missing TER cards in PDB format files and cif items in PDBx/mmCIF files that do not conform to standard formatting.
+- Incorrect file format (common errors include missing TER cards in PDB format files and cif items in PDBx/mmCIF files that do not conform to standard formatting/definition http://www.wwpdb.org/documentation/file-format).

 How do I provide information for a new chemical component (ligand)?